Priyansusahoo/priyansusahoo/README.md

 ### Hi there 👋

 - I'm Priyansu.
-Ex - Software Engineer specializing in Java and Spring Boot
+Software Engineer specializing in Java and Spring Boot

 <table>
   <div>